I just received my electric bill for last month and... wow. Just wow.

 You guys know by now that I sort of have a thing for small homes.
 Well, not so much the small space per se, but mostly, the creativity and inventiveness that goes into it, because the space is indeed so limited.

 And although this isn't my personal preference, I found a cottage renovation that is nevertheless enchanting.
-It went from something like this into something like this.
+It went from

 And there's much more!
 Here's the entire slideshow to see pictures of the interior.
 It truly is beautiful.